grzegorz-aniol/KContentCraft/README.md

 # KContentCraft

 ## Overview
-KContentCraft is extremely simple editor for content creators.
-It allow to make editorial corrections and enrichments.
+KContentCraft is an extremely simple editor for content creators.
+It allows for editorial corrections and enrichments.

 ## Technologies Used